Composer | Sound & Mantra Therapist | Educator

 In 2005 and 2006, I worked in live television as a Score Reader for the BBC’s The Last Night of the Proms in Heaton Park, Manchester.

 Before embarking on my PhD, I had previously completed an MA (with Distinction) in Music Composition (2011) and a BA (First Class Honours) in Music Composition and Professional Practice (2008), all completed at Coventry University.
-During the final year of my BA studies, I won the Stephen Zundell Piano Prize.
-My composition tutors have included Dr Christopher Hobbs, Dr Tom Williams and Dr Robert Ramskill.
+During the final year of my BA studies, I was awarded the Stephen Zundell Piano Prize.
+In October 2020, I was awarded the diploma of Associate Fellow of the National College of Music and Arts, London (AFNCollM).
+My composition tutors have included Dr Christopher Hobbs, Dr Tom Williams, and Dr Robert Ramskill.

-Copyright © 2011-2021 Nicholas Peters – All Rights Reserved.
+Copyright © 2011-2022 Nicholas Peters – All Rights Reserved.